AdobeDocs/campaign-standard.en/help/designing/using/using-integrations.md

 ## Product listings {#product-listing}

 >[!CONTEXTUALHELP]
->id="ac_dynamic_image"
->title="Managing dynamic images"
+>id="ac_product_listing"
+>title="Using product listings"
 >abstract=""
->additional-url="" text=""

-The product listings referencing one or more data collections in the email content is available for transactional email.
-A dedicated section for this feature is available [here]().
+The product listings allows you to reference one or more data collections in the email content.
+These listings are available for transactional emails.
+A dedicated section for this feature is available [here](../../channels/using/event-transactional-messages.md#using-product-listings-in-a-transactional-message).

 ## Offers {#offers}